 Sometimes, a Chapter 7 debtor owns no nonexempt assets.
 When this occurs, no property is available to be sold by the bankruptcy trustee, and the debtor loses no property in his or her bankruptcy case.
 Such situations are known as “no-asset cases.”
 The majority of Chapter 7 bankruptcies are, in fact, no-asset cases.
 In a no-asset bankruptcy case, the bankruptcy trustee typically files a no-asset report in the case and the creditors are put on notice that they will not receive any proceeds through the bankruptcy.
-Since the trustee in a no-asset case doesn’t sell property and distribute the proceeds to creditors, such cases are generally fairly straightforward.
+Since the trustee in a no-asset case doesn’t sell the property and distribute the proceeds to creditors, such cases are generally fairly straightforward.

 No-Asset Chapter 7 Bankruptcy Filing Procedures

 As described above, a no-asset case is basically a normal Chapter 7 bankruptcy case in which the debtor won’t lose any property.
 Therefore, the filing procedures for a no-asset case are exactly the same as a typical Chapter 7 bankruptcy case.
 The steps for initiating a no-asset bankruptcy case are as follows: